oguzhanselcukhiziroglu/AWS_DevOps/aws/Hands-on/02_10_2022_AMI_Snapshot/snapshots_AMI.md

 ```
 ## Part 3 - Creating an Image from the Snapshot of the Root Volume and Launching a new Instance

-- Go to EC2 menu and click snapshot section from left-hand menu.
+- Go to EC2 menu and click snapshot section from left-hand menu.   # Volume lere git!!!
+(Alternatif)

 - Click `create snapshot` button.
 ```text